Bleala/Vdirsyncer-DOCKERIZED/README.md

 The reason is, cron does not run the `vdirsyncer` command directly inside the `/vdirsyncer` folder, so if you use a relative path, `vdirsyncer` does not know where your google tokens are stored and the `AUTOSYNC` fails!

 **Even more attention for Google user:** Because Google is Google you have to follow this instruction to get the Google sync working again.<br>
-For `Vdirsyncer 0.19.x` you have to follow this instruction to get the Google sync working again: [Google Instruction](https://github.com/pimutils/vdirsyncer/issues/1063#issuecomment-1910758500 "Google Instruction")<br>
+For `Vdirsyncer 0.20.x` you have to follow this instruction to get the Google sync working again: [Google Instruction](https://github.com/pimutils/vdirsyncer/issues/1063#issuecomment-1910758500 "Google Instruction")<br>
-This has been tested and confirmed working for `Vdirsyncer 0.19.0`, `Vdirsyncer 0.19.1`, `Vdirsyncer 0.19.2` and `Vdirsyncer 0.19.3` from my side.<br>
+This has been tested and confirmed working for `Vdirsyncer 0.20.0` from my side.<br>

 ---

 ## Environment Variables

-You can set eleven different environment variables if you want to:
+You can set a few different environment variables if you want to:

 | **Variable** | **Info** | **Value** |
 |:----:|:----:|:----:|